deckhouse/deckhouse/modules/002-deckhouse/docs/USAGE.md

 ## Usage

-Below is a simple example of the module configuration:
+Example of module configuration with automatic Deckhouse update on the EarlyAccess release channel:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1